 Summary

 1. Wildlife-vehicle collisions (WVC) are an unfortunate consequence of human development and activity.
-The high costs and safety issues mean WVC are well studied in developed nations (e.g. United States, European countries, Australia), with mitigation strategies aiming to reduce wildlife-vehicle collisions by influencing human behaviour or animal behaviour.
+The high costs and safety issues mean WVC are well studied in developed nations (e.g. United States, European countries, Australia), with mitigation strategies aiming to reduce WVC by influencing human behaviour or animal behaviour.
 We use a conceptual model framework to determine collision risk in USA and Australia.
 Despite being different species occurring in different contintents, we examine whether collision risk correlates similarly with animal behaviour (occurrence of the species) and collisions risk and human behaviour (traffic volume and speed).

 2. We test our framework in two geographic locations: the State of Victoria in south-east Australia and a section of central California in the USA.
 We trained our collision models with spatially unique, citizen-science collected, collision/carcass record coordinates for each species.
 We used a very different set of data, police records of road accidents, to validate our model predictions.
 Relative collision risk is predicted to all road segments in each study area.